AllenNeuralDynamics/aind-beh-ephys-analysis/code/beh_ephys_analysis/readme.txt

 behavior_and_time_alignment.py
 Before curation
-Check behavior, sound card and ephys alignment, creates a .json file about alignment metric
+Check behavior, sound card and ephys alignment, creates a .json file about alignment metric.
+Only needs to be ran once at the beginning.
+Update .json to include beginning or end of session.

 session_preprocessing.py